Robert Morrison (missionary): Missionary work

 A settlement having now been established, under British protection, and in the midst of those islands which are inhabited by a large Malay and Chinese population, reinforcements were sent out from England.
 After a period in Malacca they were sent on from there to various centers: Penang, Java, Singapore, Amboyna, wherever they could find a footing and establish relations with the people.
-In this way many new stations sprang up in the Ultra-Ganges Mission.
+In this way many new stations sprang up in the Ultra-Ganges Missions.
 A magazine was issued, entitled The Gleaner, the object of which was to keep the various stations in touch with one another, and disseminate information as to progress in the different parts.
 The various printing presses poured forth pamphlets, tracts, catechisms, translations of Gospels, in Malay or in Chinese.
 Schools were founded for the teaching of the children: for the great obstacle to the free use of the printing press was that so few of the people comparatively could read.
 The missionaries had to be many-sided, now preaching to the Malays, now to the Chinese, now to the English population; now setting up types, now teaching in the schools; now evangelizing new districts and neighbouring islands, now gathering together their little congregations at their own settlement.
 The reports do not greatly vary from year to year.
 The work was hard, and seemingly unproductive.
 The people listened, but often did not respond.
 The converts were few.

 Mary Morrison returned to China only to die in 1821; Mrs. Milne had died already.
 Morrison was 39.
 In 1822 William Milne died, after a brief but valuable missionary life, and Morrison was left to reflect that he alone of the first four Protestant missionaries to China was now left alive.
 He reviewed the history of the mission by writing a retrospect of these fifteen years.
 China was still as impervious as ever to European and Christian influence; but the amount of solid literary work accomplished was immense.